 Initial Reporting of SCA Investments

 53. Reporting the acquisition or formation of a new investment is accomplished by submitting a completed Sub 1 form for each investment, disclosing (i) the valuation reported or to be reported by the insurance company on its latest or next quarterly financial statement blank, (ii) which method of those described in paragraph 8 was used to arrive at the valuation, (iii) the factual context of the transaction and (iv) economic and business motivations for the transaction.
+If the acquired investment was a downstream noninsurance holding company, the reporting entity shall also detail the entities held by the downstream holding company and assign goodwill percentages to each of the entities held by the holding company.
 The submission will be processed by the NAIC only if the NAIC determines it has been provided with all material information with respect to all SCA companies of the reporting insurance company that require valuation.

 54. The purpose of a Sub 1 filing is to determine whether the value claimed is reasonable.
 If the NAIC determines that the reported transaction meets the tests specified, it will complete the filing in the VISION database.
 If the NAIC determines that the transaction does not meet the tests specified, it shall not complete the filing in the VISION database and instead notifies the reporting insurance company and the state of domicile in writing of its determination.